 - Miss Clarke, along with Mrs Pamplin oversee the tracking of pupil premium children.
-Each teacher, each half term tracks pupil premium children’s attainment and progress and relevant actions are put into place, recorded and the impact of strategies evaluated.
+Each teacher, each term tracks pupil premium children’s attainment and progress and relevant actions are put into place, recorded and the impact of strategies evaluated.

 For further information about Pupil Premium please visit: